lensapp/lens/docs/extensions/get-started/wrapping-up.md

 # Wrapping Up

-In the [Your First Extension](your-first-extension.md) topic, you learned how to create and run an extension.
-In the [Extension Anatomy](anatomy.md) topic, you learned fundamental concepts to Lens extension development.
-However, this is just a small glimpse of what can be created with Lens Extensions.
-Below are some suggested routes for furthering your Lens extension development skills.
+In [Your First Extension](your-first-extension.md), you learned how to create and run an extension.
+In [Extension Anatomy](anatomy.md), you learned in detail how a basic extension works.
+This is just a glimpse into what can be created with Lens extensions.
+Below are some suggested routes for learning more.

 ## Extension Capabilities

-In this section, we split the Lens extension points into a few categories, each with short descriptions as to what your extension could achieve.
-Validate that your extension idea is achievable by reading the [Extension Capabilities](../capabilities/overview.md) section for new extension ideas.
+In this section, you'll find information on common extension capabilities, styling information, and a color reference guide.
+Determine whether your idea for an extension is doable and get ideas for new extensions by reading through the [Common Capabilities](../capabilities/common-capabilities.md) page.

-## Guides & Samples
+## Guides and Samples

-We have a great collection of sample extensions that you can adapt from, and some of them include a detailed guide that explains the source code.
-You can find all Samples & Guides in the [lens-extension-samples](https://github.com/lensapp/lens-extension-samples) repository.
+Here you'll find a collection of sample extensions that you can use as a base to work from.
+Some of these samples include a detailed guide that explains the source code.
+You can find all samples and guides in the [lens-extension-samples](https://github.com/lensapp/lens-extension-samples) repository.

 ## Testing and Publishing

-This section includes topics that help you develop high-quality Lens extensions.
-For example, you can learn
+In this section, you can learn:

-* How to add [integration tests](../testing-and-publishing/testing.md) for your extension
+* How to add [integration tests](../testing-and-publishing/testing.md) to your extension
 * How to [publish your extension](../testing-and-publishing/publishing.md)